zubairahsan4/Emotion-Workload-ExpertisePrediction/README.md

 *The average valence and average arousal were calculated for each participant on all the questions they attempted.
 The valence and arousal for each question were calculated by a follow-up SAM Test that was presented to the participants after each programming question.

 ^Overall expertise was calculated by the percentage of the correct answers that the participants got.
 Two groups were formed; high performers and low performers.

+This work has been supported by grant no, GPF095C-2020.